Rodney Roloff, Senior Mortgage Advisor specializing in SBA 504 LOAN loans for California Written by Rodney Roloff

 California’s commercial real estate market creates unique opportunities for SBA 504 financing.
 Property values that seem impossible with conventional down payments become achievable with 10% down.

-Manufacturing facilities in the Central Valley, office buildings in metropolitan areas, and retail spaces throughout the state all qualify.
+Manufacturing facilities, office buildings, retail spaces, and mixed-use properties throughout the state all qualify.
 The key requirement is owner-occupancy - your business must use at least 51% of existing buildings or 61% of new construction.

 Office buildings, warehouses, manufacturing facilities, retail spaces, and mixed-use properties all work for SBA 504 financing.
 Medical and professional buildings qualify, as do specialized facilities like auto repair shops or food processing plants.